vuejs/docs/src/api/general.md

   - Only supported in 3.3+

-  `defineComponent()` also has an alternative signature that is meant to be used with Composition API and [render functions or JSX](/guide/extras/render-function.html).
+  `defineComponent()` also has an alternative signature that is meant to be used with the Composition API and [render functions or JSX](/guide/extras/render-function.html).

   Instead of passing in an options object, a function is expected instead.
 This function works the same as the Composition API [`setup()`](/api/composition-api-setup.html#composition-api-setup) function: it receives the props and the setup context.
 The return value should be a render function - both `h()` and JSX are supported: